seamless-io/templates/send_daily_email_yfinance/README.md

 ## Setting up SeamlessCloud
-Create a free account in [http://seamlesscloud.io](http://seamlesscloud.io/).
+Create a free account at [http://seamlesscloud.io](http://seamlesscloud.io/).
 Since you already have a Gmail account you will be able to sign up and then log in with your Gmail account.
 ![Seamless Sign Up](../images/smls-signup.png)

 ## Running the script